yandex-ui/nanoislands/blocks/select/select.md

 * `'direction'` {string} bottom / top — open default direction
 * `'class'` {array} `['my_class1', 'my_class2']`
 * `'disabled'` {boolean}
+* `'maxHeight'` {Number|String} number of visible items or string value of the max-height like '10em'
 * `'within'` {string} '...' - id attr of the container where listing tries to fit in (window default)
 * `'items'` {array}  - each object in array could have text, value and selected fields
     * `'text'` {string} 'Карта'